Research

 The Campbell lab is currently engaged in

-(2) Identifying the receptor for using bacterial long polar fimbriae (Lpf) that targets interaction, internalization and translocation across microfold (M)-cells of the follicle-associated epithelium (FAE) overlying Peyer’s patches– the likely portal for initial invasion through the gut wall and the site of the earliest lesions in CD.
+(1) Identifying receptors for bacterial fimbriae that target interaction, internalization and translocation across microfold (M)-cells of the follicle-associated epithelium (FAE) overlying Peyer’s patches– the likely portal for initial invasion through the gut wall in intestinal inflammation and infection

-(4) Characterisation of intestinal epithelial cell damage and shedding (and gap formation) following inflammatory and ‘in’-/en-vironmental stimuli and examining how members of the NFkappaB family regulate this process, and whether bacteria can gain entry via these gaps and translocate to the systemic circulation.
+(3) Characterisation of intestinal epithelial health, cell damage and shedding (and gap formation) following inflammatory and en(‘in’)vironmental stimuli and examining how key transcription factors (NFkappaB family and LRH-1) regulate this process, and whether bacteria can gain entry via these gaps and translocate to the systemic circulation.

-(5) Understnading the role of interleukin-10 in epithelium and immune compartments of the intestine
+(4) Understanding the role of interleukin-10 in epithelium and immune compartments of the intestine in health and inflammatory/infective disease

-(7) Using state-of-art imaging and ultrastructural analysis of key pathogen interactions with specific gut cells of infected intestinal epithelium in vivo and in 3-D organotypic/organoid ‘mini guts’ from mice, human and production animals, examining interactions of enteric bacterial pathogens, including parasites such as Cryptosporidium and Toxoplasma.
+(7) Using state-of-art imaging and ultrastructural analysis of key pathogen interactions with specific gut cells of infected intestinal epithelium in vivo and in 3-D organotypic/organoid ‘mini guts’ from mice, human and production animals, examining interactions of enteric bacterial pathogens, including enteric viruses and parasites, such as Cryptosporidium and Toxoplasma.

-I have a long-standing interest in gut secretory cell biology, epithelial glycobiology and bacteria-host interaction in inflammation and cancer.
+I have a long-standing interest in gut secretory cell biology, epithelial glycobiology, mucosal immunology, bacteria-host interaction and microbiome in gut inflammation, cancer and infectious disease.

-My independent research has led to specific understanding of the altered mucosal glycosylation that occurs in colorectal inflammation and neoplasia including exploration of the causes and consequence of these changes.
-We are currently examining how these changes might lead to recruitment of gut bacteria, perpetuating epithelial inflammation and facilitating colon cancer progression.
-We are now one of the key international teams leading research into the role of adherent, invasive E. coli (AIEC) seen in increased in numbers in the mucosae of patients with bowel inflammation and cancer.
-Research findings at the bench are being translated to the bedside, such as use of soluble dietary fibres in maintenance of gut health and in treatment of Crohns disease and infective diarrhoeas, and an ongoing trial of antibiotics/hydroxychloroquine targeting E. coli in Crohn's disease.
+My independent research has led to specific understanding of the altered mucosal glycosylation that occurs in colorectal inflammation and neoplasia including exploration of the causes and consequence of these changes, including recruitment of enteric pathogens/pathobionts that perpetuate epithelial inflammation and drive/facilitate colon cancer progression.
+We are one of the key international teams leading research into the role of adherent, invasive E. coli (AIEC) seen in increased in numbers in the mucosae of patients with bowel inflammation and cancer.
+Research findings at the bench are being translated to the bedside, examining interventions such as probiotics, cannabinoids, environment modulating agents and dietary components, such as use of soluble dietary fibres in maintenance of gut health and in treatment of Crohns disease and infective diarrhoeas.

 Research grants